jbelias/jbelias/README.md

 Full stack developer
 --------------------

 I've been learning to code since 2021...
-At the same time, i've been studying psychology career.
+At the same time, i've been studying the psychology career.
 At the code, I have some knowledge both frontend and backend, and i'm so excited to still learning...

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [bautielias01@gmail.com](mailto:bautielias01@gmail.com)